sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 - When the request rate falls below `allowance - (step + step * trigger)`, a RateLimitSmoothingDown event is emitted and allowance decreases by `step`.

-To see how to configure the value on keys or policies:
+Please consult the following guides for an explanation of how to configure the value on keys or policies:

 - [Create API Key]({{< ref "getting-started/create-api-key" >}})
 - [Create Security Policy]({{< ref "getting-started/create-security-policy" >}})